Aliases for PRKAG2 Gene

 GeneCards Summary for PRKAG2 Gene

 PRKAG2 (Protein Kinase, AMP-Activated, Gamma 2 Non-Catalytic Subunit) is a Protein Coding gene.
-Diseases associated with PRKAG2 include glycogen storage disease of heart, lethal congenital and cardiomyopathy, familial hypertrophic 6.
+Diseases associated with PRKAG2 include wolff-parkinson-white syndrome and glycogen storage disease of heart, lethal congenital.
 Among its related pathways are Signaling by GPCR and Insulin receptor signalling cascade.
 GO annotations related to this gene include protein kinase binding and cAMP-dependent protein kinase regulator activity.
 An important paralog of this gene is PRKAG3.

 UniProtKB/Swiss-Prot for PRKAG2 Gene